-15.01 The University will grant up to five (5) working days paid leave in the event of the death of an employee's spouse or same-sex partner or child (including step-child), grandchild, parent, parent-in-law, sibling (including step-brother, step-sister), brother-in-law, sister-in-law, aunt, uncle and grandparent.
-The University will grant up to three (3) working days paid leave in the event of the death of a person whose relationship is not defined above, the impact of which is comparable to that of the immediate family (e.g., a close friend).
+15.01 The University will grant up to five (5) working days paid leave in the event of the death of an employee's spouse or same-sex partner or child (including step-child), grandchild, parent, parent-in-law, sibling (including step-brother, step-sister), brother-in-law, sister-in-law, and grandparent.
+The University will grant up to three (3) working days paid leave in the event of the death of an employee's aunt or uncle.